rhythm-04/E-comm-Project/README.md

 ## Introduction

-Welcome to the E-commerce Web Scraping and Data Analysis project!
+Welcome to the E-commerce Web Scraping, Data Analysis, and Database Storage project!
 This project is designed to collect data from popular e-commerce websites, Amazon and Flipkart, using web scraping techniques.
 The collected data includes product names, URLs, prices, MRPs, ratings, and rating counts.
-The data is then cleaned and structured using Python's Pandas library to prepare it for analysis.
+The data is then cleaned and structured using Python's Pandas library and stored in a PostgreSQL SQL database.

 ## Project Overview

 ### Web Scraping
 - The project utilizes Python with Selenium and BeautifulSoup to scrape product information from Amazon and Flipkart.
-- Users are prompted to input a search query and the number of pages they wish to scrape.
+- Users are prompted to input a search query and the number of pages they wish to scrape for both Amazon and Flipkart.
-- The data from Amazon and Flipkart is collected and stored in separate lists for further processing.
+- The scraped data is now cleaned and structured and includes price categories for analysis.

-### Data Cleaning
-- After scraping, the data is cleaned and structured.
-- Missing values are handled, and data types are converted to ensure consistency and compatibility for analysis.

 ### SQL Database
-- The next step is to establish an SQL database to store the cleaned data.
-This database will facilitate data retrieval and reporting.
+- The project has successfully established a PostgreSQL SQL database to store the cleaned data from both Amazon and Flipkart.
+- The data is stored with additional price categories to facilitate analysis.

-### Data Visualization
+### Data Visualization (In Progress)
 - In the future, the data stored in the SQL database will be analyzed and visualized using Power BI to gain insights and make informed decisions.

 ## Getting Started

-To run the web scraping application, you'll need to have the following installed:
+To run the web scraping application and store data in the SQL database, you'll need to have the following installed:
 - Python
 - Selenium
 - BeautifulSoup
 - Pandas
 - Chrome WebDriver
+- PostgreSQL
+- Psycopg2

 Ensure that you have the necessary packages installed by running:
 ```